anbuchelva/Pi-hole-and-Wireguard-on-Oracle-Cloud-always-free-tier/README.md

 ## DISCLAIMER

-I'm not affiliated with Oracle to market the Oracle Cloud Infrastructure.
-I do not receive any benefits from Oracle, if you made any purchase in future.
+I have been working for Oracle since November 2022.
+However, this does not change the fact that I will not receive any benefits if you make any future purchases on the Oracle Cloud Infrastructure.

 ## SPONSORSHIP / DONATIONS